 Avast uses a cloud-based next-gen security infrastructure to serve its users.
 The company has hundreds of millions of users all over the world and prevents up to two billion attacks monthly.
 Avast SecureLine VPN was released in 2013.

-In this article, we will cover our 360-degree Avast Secureline VPN Review, including the good, and the bad points of this service.
+In this article, we will cover our 360-degree Avast Secureline VPN Review, and answer the question: is Avast VPN any good?

 Pricing and Plans for Avast SecureLine

 Avast has a unique pricing strategy for its VPN service.
 Unlike most VPN services, the price you pay depends on the device you are using: PC, Mac, Android, iPhone, or iPad.
 Regardless of which device plan you choose, you will receive the same set of VPN tools.